 Retrofitted equipment and new installations have their own regulations and definitions.
 Retrofitted equipment, replacing at least 75% or more of the evaporators and 100% of the compressor racks, condensers, and connected evaporator loads of an existing system, will need to follow the restrictions for a new installation.
 For more information on the AIM Act and state regulations, visit our Refrigerant Regulations webpage.

-The Hybrid™ merchandiser provides the flexibility of a self-contained display case while maintaining the durability and sales capability of those in large supermarkets.
+The Hybrid™ merchandiser offers the flexibility of a self-contained display case while maintaining the durability and sales capability of those in large supermarkets.
 Each Hybrid™ merchandiser inherits the traits of its remote counterpart and has all the necessary refrigeration components mounted on top of the display case.
 These cases require minimal effort to install.
 After connecting the remote condensing unit to the display case, they are ready to be energized for operation.
 With medium- and low-temperature options, you can display beverage, bakery, dairy, deli, floral, frozen food, meat, produce, or seafood products in an environment that will keep them fresh.

 Zero Zone Hybrid™ merchandisers provide benefits for a store of any size.
 They allow small format stores to effectively and efficiently use their floorspace for merchandising products rather than taking up valuable real estate for the refrigeration system.
-Large format retailers can add a Hybrid™ merchandiser to the sales floor without increasing the installed system’s load or the need for additional refrigeration piping.
+Additionally, large format retailers can add a Hybrid™ merchandiser to the sales floor without increasing the installed system’s load or the need for additional refrigeration piping.

 Zero Zone reliability has built a trust with customers across North America.
 This trust grew from our small town in Wisconsin by selling to local retailers, such as Webster’s Marketplace.
-When Webster’s Marketplace expands, they choose Zero Zone for their display cases.
-DuWayne Wichman, one of the store directors, has said in an interview, “I can’t say enough good things about [Zero Zone display cases].”
+When Webster’s Marketplace expands, they choose Zero Zone for their refrigerated display cases.
+DuWayne Wichman, one of the store directors, has said in an interview, “I can’t say enough good things about [Zero Zone refrigerated display cases].”
 Inside Webster’s Marketplace, you’ll find Zero Zone display cases in operation from 1984, 2005, 2015, 2017, and 2024.

 The Lineup